‘Til Debt Do Us Part? Consolidation Loans for Married People

 Student loans

-Relationships are hard enough.
-According to Merrill Edge Report, 60% of people rarely discuss their debt with their significant other.
-According to Student Loan Hero, which is owned by Lending Tree, 24% of student loan borrowers keep their student loans a secret from their partners.
+Pro tip: According to Student Loan Hero, owned by Lending Tree, 24% of student loan borrowers keep their student loans a secret from their partners.

 The U.S. Department of Education offers some student loan forgiveness programs.
 Some of the regulations proposed to alleviate student loan debt are: